Code-Institute-Submissions/First-Milestone-Project-18/README.md

 32. Click on each playlist on the Music page and verify that it plays

-## **5.3 GALLERY PAGE**
+## **5.4 GALLERY PAGE**

 1. Go to the "Gallery" Page
-2. Verify that all links, icons and images are appearing correctly on the page
+2. Verify that all links, icons, images and content are appearing correctly on the page
 3. In the top navigation bar, hover over each link and verify that the hover affects are working (i.e. background color changes to white, font color to #c71f27)
 4. In the top navigation bar, hover over each social media icon and verify that the hover affects are working